-- Interaction of participants with a broad range of German and Czech distinguished experts
+Interaction with a broad range of distinguished German and Czech experts.

-- Opportunity to develop one’s own project ideas
+The opportunity to develop one’s own initiative or project (podcast).

-- Improvement of intercultural, leadership, presentation and media skills
+Improvement of presentation, leadership, intercultural and media skills.

-In case of your acceptance, we charge a one time participation fee of 200 EUR.
+In case of your acceptance, we charge a one-time participation fee of 200 EUR.
 We cover your program arrangement, travel expenses, accommodation, and board.
 You are expected to attend all program component units in full.
 In justified cases (e.g., employees in non-profit organizations) the participation fee may be reduced.
 In this case, please contact us by email.